EVORA: Deep Evidential Traversability Learning for Risk-Aware Off-Road Autonomy: Uncertainty-Aware Traversability Model

 Note that $\cumsum(\overline{\mathbf{p}})$ can also be written as $\cumsum(\bm{\beta}) / \beta_0$ due to the linearity of the cumulative sum operator.
-However, $L^{\emdsq}$ is invariant to the concentration parameters $\bm{\beta}$ of the Dirichlet distribution, as illustrated in the toy example in Fig.~\ref{fig:example_emd2_vs_uemd2}, so the epistemic uncertainty cannot be learned accurately.
+However, $L^{\emdsq}$ is invariant to the total evidence $\beta_0$ of the Dirichlet distribution, as illustrated in the toy example in Fig.~\ref{fig:example_emd2_vs_uemd2}, so the epistemic uncertainty cannot be learned accurately.

-Similar to the approach in~\cite{natpn} that uses the expectation of the cross entropy loss~\eqref{eq:uce_weighted_sum_of_p} that depends on $\bm{\beta}$, we propose the uncertainty-aware $\emdsq$ ($\uemdsq$) loss defined as the expectation of the $\emdsq$ given the Dirichlet $q$:
+Similar to the approach in~\cite{natpn} that uses the expectation of the cross entropy loss that depends on $\bm{\beta}$, we propose the uncertainty-aware $\emdsq$ ($\uemdsq$) loss defined as the expectation of the $\emdsq$ given the Dirichlet $q$: